Avinash-yadav103/MiniProjects/README.md

 ## Projects

 ### 1. AtmCard
-A simulation of an ATM card system.
+A simulation of an ATM card with 3D effect.

 ### 2. MusicPlayer
 A simple music player application.